We will explore the difference between Fidelity MSCI Information Technology Index ETF (FTEC) vs Invesco QQQ Trust (QQQ).

 Here is how their performance compares:

-As you can see, they perform almost identically over the last year, with FTEC only beating QQQ by 1.95%.
+As you can see, they have performed differently over the last 5 years, with FTEC beating QQQ by 2.61% annually.

 FTEC and QQQ Differences